-As a former professional athlete and hardcore weightlifter, I have found a new respect for resistance bands and their ability to produce results.
+As a former professional athlete and hardcore weightlifter, I have found a new respect for resistance band exercises for belly fat and their ability to produce results.
 There are several different types of bands with multiple uses, with new bands emerging year after year.

 There are the tubed bands with handles, flat-ended rubber bands, heavy-duty pull-up assisted bands, and the fabulous fabric booty bands to name a few.
 They all are flexible, fun, and amazing when used properly.
 Resistance bands can be incorporated into any workout for additional resistance and results.

 The pros of the bands are that they are safe, affordable, convenient, mobile, and have a wide range of resistance levels and usage.
 They also improve mobility, flexibility, muscle strength, and stamina.
 Plus they help rehabilitate injuries.

 Here are the 10 best resistance band exercises for belly fat.
 Even though we can’t spot reduce fat, these will be beneficial for your weight loss journey and help you build your muscles.
 This way, as you lose belly fat, you’ll be able to achieve that desirable toned look!

 So let’s get down to the brass tax of the main reasons why people want to work out.